hendri54/CollegeEntry/docs/src/index.md

 An `AbstractEntryDecision` provides a structure according to which students make entry decisions, given a set of available colleges.
 Special cases are:

 * [`EntryOneStep`](@ref): Students jointly decide whether and which college to attend, subject to Gumbel preference shocks.
+* [`EntryTwoStep`](@ref): Students first decide whether or not to attend college.
+Then they decide which college.
+This is not fully implemented.
+* [`EntrySequential`](@ref): Colleges have capacity constraints.
+Students are ordered in some given way.
+The best students decide first, subject to colleges admitting them and not being full.

+Useful generic methods are listed below.

 ```@docs
 AbstractEntryDecision
 EntryOneStep
+EntryTwoStep
+EntrySequential
+init_entry_decision
 entry_decisions
+entry_probs
+scale_entry_probs!
+type_mass
+capacities
+college_enrollment
 ```

 ## A general assignment mechanism